jwstegemann/fritz2-docs/WebComponents.md

 }
 ```

-To react to the lifecyle of your component you can override the according methods from the specification.
+To react to the lifecyle of your component, you can override the according methods from the specification.

 Packaging (i.e. as an npm-package) and publishing is out of scope of this documentation.